How to Travel Independently in Russia

 In recent years, Russia has been hard at work shaking off the gray vestiges of communism.
-After a 6-year, multi-million dollar renovation, Moscow’s world renowned Bolshoi theatre reopened in October, 2011.
+After a 6-year, multi-million dollar renovation, Moscow’s world renowned Bolshoi theatre reopened.
 St. Petersburg now sparkles as in the days of the czars, duly deserving its status as a UNESCO World Heritage site.
 Traveling independently offers the flexibility to experience these wonders far from the madding crowd.
 But Russian rules can become Kafkaesque nightmares for unwary travelers.

 Here are some tips to help you best cope with the unexpected while traveling in Russia:

-President Putin promised a “Visa-free” regime for the 2018 FIFA World Cup.
-If 2018 is still far away and you are an American or EU citizen, you will need a visa.
-Arriving in Russia without one is grounds for denial of entry and return home at your own expense.
+Arriving in Russia without a visa is grounds for denial of entry and return home at your own expense.
 Check with your local Russian consulate about what kind you need.
-A Russian tourist visa lasts up to thirty days.
+A Russian tourist visa lasts up to 30 days.
 Other types last longer.

 Russian rules do not make personal exceptions, even if your plane is about to leave.
 I learned this the hard way, when I snapped up a discount ticket to Moscow two weeks before departure.
 Then I realized I had only one blank passport page—the last one—which cannot be used for Russian visas.
 So I had to apply for a new passport, as well as a rush visa.
 Several sleepless nights later, I received my visa one day before departure.